kali-linex/linex/Documentation/core-api/irq/irq-domain.rst

 driver cannot be immediately converted to use the linear mapping.
 For example, many embedded system board support files use a set of #defines for IRQ numbers that are passed to struct device registrations.
-In that case the Linux IRQ numbers cannot be dynamically assigned and the legacy mapping should be used.
+In that case the Linex IRQ numbers cannot be dynamically assigned and the legacy mapping should be used.

 As the name implies, the \*_legacy() functions are deprecated and only